 Student walking into the red door entrance at the School of Education building.

-The Department of Educational Policy Studies offers many courses for undergraduate students, including courses in the history, sociology, anthropology, economics, and philosophy of education, comparative and international education, and educational equity.
-Courses emphasize the impact of educational programs and policies on equity, justice, and well-being.
-The department has strong ties with institutions and scholars in other countries.
+The Department of Educational Policy Studies offers undergraduate courses that emphasize the impact of educational programs and policies on equity, justice, and well-being.
+Course topics include the history, sociology, anthropology, economics, politics, and philosophy of education, comparative and international education, policy and evaluation, and educational equity.
+The department has strong ties with institutions and scholars in the U.S. and in other countries.

-• The Social Justice and Education Certificate provides students with a foundational understanding of the social, political, and economic inequities that shape our schools and broader society, as well as the ways in which educators, students, administrators, parents, and community members have sought to interrupt these inequities (historically and in the contemporary period).
+• The Social Justice and Education Certificate provides students with an understanding of the social, political, and economic inequities that shape our schools and broader society, as well as how educators, students, administrators, parents, and community members have sought to interrupt these inequities (historically and in the contemporary period).

-• The Global Languages, Cultures, and Education Certificate courses examine the relationships among cultural diversity, social inequality, and language and literacy.
-They provide students with skills to work globally, within and beyond schools, in the fields of language policy, planning, and programming and culture, communication, and education.
+• The Global Languages, Cultures, and Education Certificate examines cultural diversity, social inequality, language policy, and literacy.
+It provides students with skills to work globally, within and beyond schools, in fields related to language, culture, and education.

-• The International Education and Development Certificate investigates the complex issues that shape international educational policies, programming, and practices as they address challenges such as poverty, inequality, forced migration, sustainability, colonialism, and human rights.
+• The International Education and Development Certificate investigates the complex issues that shape international educational policies, programs, and practices as they address challenges of poverty, inequality, forced migration, sustainability, colonialism, and human rights.
 Students explore careers in international development education and global service with governmental and non-governmental organizations, educational institutions, and community development organizations.

 Information about faculty, staff, and other contributors to the Department of Educational Policy Studies can be found on the department's website.